 Feed

-A feed is responsible for delivering the data that is needed to test and run strategies.
+A feed is responsible for delivering the data that is needed to run and test strategies.
 There are no restrictions on the type of data that a Feed can emit.
 It can be as simple as stock prices or as complex as satellite images.
-A Feed is used to deliver historic and live data.
+A Feed is used to deliver historic and live data and the interface is the same.

 To read more about why roboquant has selected this event-driven approach, read this introduction to event-driven software.